 Back then, there was no Facebook or Twitter, and blogging was known as “Talking smack ’bout yo’self on the interwebz.”
 (Not really.
 Nobody ever said that except me, just now, regrettably.)
 However, like a tree falling in empty woods, there was nobody there to hear it.

-At age 24, when I took off overseas on my own for the first time, I began a website called valiantvoyage.com as a way to share stories and pictures with friends and family, and—most importantly—to reassure my mother that I was not dead.
-This was especially important after I fell in love and decided to sail home to Australia from the United States with a man she’d never met.
-More on that later.
+When I took off travelling for the first time, I began a website called valiantvoyage.com as a way to share stories and pictures with friends and family, and—most importantly—to reassure my mother that I was not dead.

 This is my ninth year of blogging about my life.
 I’m not sure if that’s an accomplishment worthy of an award, or a level of chronic narcissism that’s worthy of psychotherapy.
 Probably both.